devadvance/devadvance.github.io/_posts/2017-12-20-the-unexpected-empathy-of-open-source.md

 ---
-layout: 2018design-post
+layout: post
 title: The unexpected empathy of open source
+image: /images/posts/2017-12-20_1.png
 ---

 # The unexpected empathy of open source

-## Open source software is more human than you think.
+**Open source software is more human than you think.**

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}